cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-ElasticBeanstalk.md

 1. deploy docker container
    - <font color=red> single docker container </font>
-     - run a <font color=blue> single docker container on an EC2 instance </font> provisioned by Elastic Beanstalk
+     - run a <font color=LightSlateBlue> single docker container on an EC2 instance </font> provisioned by Elastic Beanstalk
    - <font color=red> multiple docker container </font>
-     - use Elastic Beanstalk to <font color=blue> build an ECS cluster and deploy multiple docker container on each instance </font>
+     - use Elastic Beanstalk to <font color=LightSlateBlue> build an ECS cluster and deploy multiple docker container on each instance </font>

 2. deploy your code
    - upload a zip file containing the code bundle and Elastic Beanstalk will do the rest.